 WUTIF BOARD of DIRECTORS

-Mike Volker (2003 – present) has been working with technology startups since 1981 when he sold his first company, one of the University of Waterloo’s first spin-off ventures, Volker-Craig Ltd. In addition to being an active angel investor, he founded BC/ASI’s Product Development Fund (a seed fund), served on the Board of Seed Management’s very successful Seed Fund and in 1999 established Vancouver’s Angel Technology Network that has raised millions of dollars for various B.C. ventures.
-He is Director of Simon Fraser University’s Innovation Office.
+Mike Volker (2003 – present) has been working with technology startups since 1981 when he sold his first company, one of the University of Waterloo’s first spin-off ventures, Volker-Craig Ltd. In addition to being an active angel investor, he founded BC/ASI’s Product Development Fund (a seed fund), served on the Board of Seed Management’s very successful Seed Fund and in 1999 established Vancouver’s Angel Technology Network, VANTEC, that has raised millions of dollars for various B.C. ventures.
+He is also chairman of TIMIA CAPITAL CORP.

 Gordon Skene (2003 – present) is an investor in, and director of, numerous technology ventures.
 He founded Future Fund Capital (VCC) Corp and was Director of Corporate Finance at MacMillan Bloedel Ltd and President of Norsat International.
 He holds degrees in Science and Business from the University of British Columbia.